 These tongue and groove joints are mostly used in flooring like laminate flooring, wood flooring and engineered wood flooring and paneling, sliding work, it uses a groove that has a tongue carved out in another piece of wood to fit it.

-One of the hardest ways for securing the wood is side to side or end to end, the thinness of the wood makes it very difficult to make it secure so that the tongue and groove wood joint is designed.
+One of the hardest ways to secure the wood is side to side or end to end, the thinness of the wood makes it very difficult to make it secure so that the tongue and groove wood joint is designed.

 11. Rabbet Wood Joint